Gabriel Moreno Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.69 team ERA that ranks sixth across all league pitching staffs.
+- The Braves' 3.68 team ERA ranks fifth across all MLB pitching staffs.

-- Braves pitchers combine to allow the second-fewest home runs in baseball (51 total, 0.9 per game).
+- Braves pitchers combine to give up the second-fewest home runs in baseball (51 total, 0.9 per game).

-- In his most recent time out on Saturday, the right-hander went 5 1/3 innings against the Philadelphia Phillies, allowing two earned runs while surrendering seven hits.
+- The righty's most recent time out came on Sunday against the Philadelphia Phillies, when he threw six innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.